 I stared hard at Nathan, willing him to unfreeze, feeling deeply sorry for him and not knowing why.

 “Nathan…” I began.

 “No Habibi,” Dad cut me off, tugging my hand and pulling me towards the door, “Some other time baby girl.”

 I went straight to find Mom as I entered my apartment, finding her kneeling by my bed and taking NJ’s clothes off so he could have a bath.

-Mom stood up slowly (I suddenly realized my Mom is not so young anymore).
+Mom rose slowly, wincing as she stood (I suddenly realized, my Mom is not so young anymore).